stefcoetzee/personal-site-clj/content/posts/2024-06-28-toronto-san-franscisco.md

 Studio 535 and other spaces are playing instrumental roles in spreading awareness of the local goings on in all things software and internet business.

+One thing that seems immediately obvious to me is the degree to which ambition is celebrated.
+Most places _tolerate_ ambition.
+The Bay Area appears to *celebrate* it, instead.